Miyou/i3-gnome/README.md

 * download the repo.
 * on the terminal go to the repo directory.
 * `sudo make install`
+* To get Gnome-panel add to your i3 config `exec --no-startup-id gnome-panel`

 ## Troubleshooting
 * Report issues.